 Building on its creative and enterprising past, the creative industries are really thriving in Liverpool.
 It's home to over 7,000 creative and digital firms, employing over 48,000 people and making up £1.4 billion GVA to the local economy.
 There's a big tech community here and Liverpool happens to be one of Europe's focal points for the games industry.
 When it comes to culture, you can't move for the wealth of talent.

-The Baltic Triangle is an historic area of the city that's enjoying a steady renaissance, becoming something of a magnet for creative people, entrepreneurs and their combined businesses.
+The Baltic Triangle is a historic area of the city that's enjoying a steady renaissance, becoming something of a magnet for creative people, entrepreneurs and their combined businesses.
 The area was once a workshop and warehouse district, handling the global trade from Liverpool's docks during the 18th and 19th centuries.
 But now, thanks to support from Liverpool City Council and various other organisations, it's becoming home to a wealth of creative and digital industries.
-Photographers, film-makers, architects, recording studios, acclaimed arts festivals - they're all based here.
+Photographers, filmmakers, architects, recording studios, acclaimed arts festivals - they're all based here.
 But more on that later… If you're a Liverpudlian and you're proud of your city, I hope this latest in my series of Creative Cities does you proud.
 Liverpool!
-It's over to you...
+It's over to you.

 What Liverpool creatives say

 "After studying in Birmingham for three years, I moved back to Liverpool in 2010 and started my own company with a fellow course mate.
 Working in Liverpool has provided us with so many opportunities.
 We are surrounded by some of the most hardworking, independent creatives in the industry.
-From the wonderfully quirky Bold Street, filled with independent shops, art stores, vintage treasures and creative businesses, to the ever growing Baltic triangle - the creativity I see coming out of the city on a daily basis makes me proud to be from here.
+From the wonderfully quirky Bold Street, filled with independent shops, art stores, vintage treasures and creative businesses, to the ever-growing Baltic triangle - the creativity I see coming out of the city on a daily basis makes me proud to be from here.
 I wouldn't have started my business from anywhere else."